Failed back surgery syndrome (FBSS) overview

 Reduce your chances of failed back surgery syndrome

-While a surgeon will always do his or her best to reduce the chances of FBSS, you can take action to avoid or least reduce the likelihood of developing this condition through the following methods:
+While a surgeon will always do his or her best to reduce the chances of failed back surgery syndrome, you can take action to avoid or at least reduce the likelihood of developing this condition through the following methods:

-- Consider minimally invasive spine surgery — Traditional open spine surgery comes with a much higher risk for FBSS because of the nature of the surgery.
-Minimally invasive spine surgery, offered at Laser Spine Institute is a safer and effective alternative to traditional open spine procedures.^
+- Consider minimally invasive spine surgery.
+Traditional open spine surgery comes with a much higher risk for FBSS because of the nature of the surgery.
+However, the minimally invasive spine surgery offered at Laser Spine Institute is a safer and effective alternative to traditional open spine procedures.^

 Consider minimally invasive spine surgery

-If you are worried that back surgery could fail, we invite you to consider minimally invasive spine surgery at Laser Spine Institute.
-Our surgeons treat a variety of severe spine conditions using minimally invasive decompression surgery and minimally invasive stabilization surgery.
-As the leader in minimally invasive spine surgery, we are proud to have helped more than 75,000 patients since 2005.
+If you are worried that you could develop failed back surgery syndrome, we invite you to consider the minimally invasive spine surgery performed at Laser Spine Institute.
+Our board-certified surgeons+ treat a variety of severe spine conditions using minimally invasive decompression surgery and minimally invasive stabilization surgery.
+As the leader in minimally invasive spine surgery, we are proud to have helped more than 75,000 patients find relief since 2005.

-Our procedures are outpatient procedures that carry a reduced risk of infection and complication compared to traditional procedures.^ In addition, our surgical techniques use a small incision and move your muscles, instead of cutting them, so your muscles are spared during surgery.
+Our outpatient procedures carry a reduced risk of infection and complication compared to traditional procedures.^ In addition, our surgical techniques use a small incision and move your muscles, instead of unnecessarily cutting them, so your muscles are spared during surgery.
 Our goal is to help you recover quickly so that you can get back to work and your daily activities.
 Please contact a member of our team with any questions or concerns you may have about our procedures.